Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Abstract

 \section{Abstract}

-Cross-silo federated learning utilizes a few hundred reliable data silos with high-speed access links to jointly train a model.
-While this approach becomes a popular setting in federated learning, designing a robust topology to reduce the training time is still an open problem.
+Federated learning is an active research topic since it enables several participants to jointly train a model without sharing local data.
+Currently, cross-silo federated learning is a popular training setting that utilizes a few hundred reliable data silos with high-speed access links to training a model.
+While this approach has been widely applied in real-world scenarios, designing a robust topology to reduce the training time remains an open problem.
 In this paper, we present a new multigraph topology for cross-silo federated learning.
 We first construct the multigraph using the overlay graph.
 We then parse this multigraph into different simple graphs with isolated nodes.
-The existence of isolated nodes allows us to perform model aggregation without waiting for other nodes, hence reducing the training time.
-We further propose a new distributed learning algorithm to use with our multigraph topology.
-The intensive experiments on public datasets show that our proposed method significantly reduces the training time compared with recent state-of-the-art topologies while ensuring convergence and maintaining the model's accuracy.
+The existence of isolated nodes allows us to perform model aggregation without waiting for other nodes, hence effectively reducing the training time.
+Intensive experiments on three public datasets show that our proposed method significantly reduces the training time compared with recent state-of-the-art topologies while maintaining the accuracy of the learned model.
+Our code can be found at:\url{https://github.com/aioz-ai/MultigraphFL}